 But I’ll tell you what I definitely think is wrong: public humiliation.
 Some parents will deliberately embarrass their children, as punishment.
 And that’s just cruel.

 I thought of this as I’ve recently seen two examples of this.
-This first was a woman I know, who has son around 12 or 13.
+This first was a woman I know, who has a son around 12 or 13.
 I saw her post a picture on Instagram of her son at a barbershop getting a haircut.
-And in the caption she wrote that she has having his head shaved, as punishment for him “talking back” to her.
+And in the caption, she wrote that she was having his head shaved as punishment for him “talking back” to her.
 She even gleefully reported that he started crying after the picture was taken.

 Now, many of y’all know that I shave my head, because I happen to like that look.
-But clearly her son doesn’t it.
+But clearly, her son doesn’t llike it.
 So for her to force him to walk around like that, knowing he’s crying about it?
 That’s just not cool.

 I didn’t comment on either picture, but I was really appalled by both instances.
 Again, I’m not a parent, I don’t know exactly what it’s like to have a child who’s “talking back” to me, yeah, I get that.
 But I was a child.
 I was spanked by my parents.
 I also experienced several instances of public humiliation.
 And those are the instances that stick with you.
 Physical pain passes a lot easier than mental pain.
 I remember being spanked a few times, but I don’t remember how it felt.
 But I remember what it felt like to get laughed at.
 Those times still sting.
 I’m a grown man, and sometimes I’ll have a quick random flashback to something like getting my shorts pulled down in gym class when I was 14, and that still hurts.